alualu628628/Autonomous-Outdoor-Scanning-via-Online-Topological-and-Geometric-Path-Optimization/readme.md

 ## Issues
-Issues occur mainly because the version of `gcc`, `g++`, or other third-party libraries in customized system are too old.
+Issues occur mainly because the version of gcc, g++, or other third-party libraries in customized system are too old.
 The following env configuration problems and corresponding solutions may be useful:

 1.Could not find a package configuration file provided by "move_base_msgs" with any of the following names: